5. Protect the entire customer journey

 When evaluating partners, prioritize those that treat fraud prevention as part of a holistic payment strategy.
 Fraud and payments shouldn't be managed in silos – they're two sides of the same coin.
 The best solutions align fraud prevention with authorization success, ensuring that security measures don't inadvertently suppress conversion.

 For example, Cleeng’s Merchant provides D2C brands with AI-driven anti-fraud tools, built-in security measures such as email verification and payment session throttling, as well as multi-layered risk settings whose performance is constantly monitored.
 This protects your revenue against emerging fraud threats with ease and efficiency.
-This results in Cleeng’s chargeback rate being less than half that of the industry (0.3% vs industry average of 0.8%).
+This results in Cleeng’s chargeback rate being less than half that of the industry (0.3% vs industry average of 0.8%), with brands like Jme reaching chargeback rates of 0.2%.

 Fraud prevention enables growth